localstack/docs/content/en/getting-started/help-and-support/index.md

 ## Support Business Hours

-Our support operates in CET timezone Monday to Friday from 8 AM to 4 PM, excluding the following days:
+Our support team operates in the CET timezone, Monday to Friday, from 8 AM to 4 PM, excluding the following holidays:

 - January 1st,
 - May 1st,